kaveer/CheckoutDotNetChanllenge/README.md

 2. Click on `PAY` button

 ## Merchant (Client Side)
-1. Check if configuration is properly initialize
+1. Check whether configuration is properly initialized
-2. Check if null values which are expected to be input by the user
+2. Check for none null value
-3. check if the formate input by the user is valid
+3. Check whether the format input by the user is valid
 4. User merchantId to request token from `Payment Gateway` to use as JWT
 5. JWT contains merchantId, Valid from/to date, Expiration date
 6. Encrypt shopper `card number, CVC, expiration month/ date and amount` using merchant `public key`